rgyoung6/DBTCShinyTutorial/README.md

 The third field is the trim merged reads field.
 If set to TRUE, this field will trim the merged read to only include data with two nucleotides, one in the forward and one on the reverse read.
 If set to FALSE then the merged pairs will include longer tails on the ends of the merged sequences in both the forward and reverse directions. **The default value if FALSE and will be used for the tutorial.**

-The final field provides a input value for the final total length of the reads coming out of the analysis.
+The final field provides an input value for the final total length of the reads coming out of the analysis.
 This value is set as a default value of 100 and can be adjusted depending on the expected length of the reads based on the molecular primers. **The tutorial will use the default value of 100.**

 At the bottom of this section there is a button labeled 'Dada Submit'.
 Clicking this button will initiate the running of the dada_implement() function.